 Have a hard time saving money each month?
-We have 10 Practical Save Money Tips For People Who Have A Hard Time Saving that may make it easier to save money even if your bank account is currently in the red.
+Today we share 10 Practical Save Money Tips For People Who Have A Hard Time Saving that may make it easier to save money even if your bank account is currently in the red.

-The first thing to understand is that the best way to save money is to set it on autopilot whenever and wherever you can.
+The first thing to understand is that the best way to save money is to pay yourself first automatically whenever possible.
 This means streamlining your life and cutting out things that you’re not using.

 Open a separate savings account with Capital One or your current financial institution.
 Set up an automatic transfer or direct deposit of 1% of your earnings each payday.
 You’ll also want this separate account to stash the money you’re saving as a result of streamlining your life.